How is liver cancer staged?

 Potentially resectable or transplantable cancers

 These cancers can be completely removed by surgery or treated with liver transplant and the patient is healthy enough to tolerate the surgery.
 This would include most stage I and some stage II cancers in the TNM system, in patients who do not have cirrhosis or other serious medical problems.
-Only a small number of patients with liver cancer have tumors that fall into this group.
+Only a small number of patients with liver cancer have tumors in this group.

 Cancers that have not spread to the lymph nodes or distant organs but cannot be completely removed by surgery are classified as unresectable.
 This includes cancers that have spread throughout the liver or can’t be safely removed because they are close to the area where the liver meets the main arteries, veins, and bile ducts.

 Cancers that have spread to lymph nodes or other organs are classified as advanced.
 These would include stages IVA and IVB cancers in the TNM system.
 Most advanced liver cancers cannot be treated with surgery.